Wodan58/Joy/doc/JOYimplJOY.md

 Changes
 =======

-Symbol table, memory area, tokenlist, symbols, and include directories can grow when needed.

 This repository is referred to from the wikipedia page about Joy.
 That page contains this text: "Its library routines mirror those of ISO C, though the current implementation is not easily extensible with functions written in C."